 The workers begged her not to.

 They explained that the farm gave them meal allowances, but they wanted to save every dollar to send home.
-Eating discarded vegetables was a deliberate choice.
-If my neighbour complained, and the farm got into trouble, they could lose the only income that allowed them to support their families back home.
+Eating discarded vegetables was a choice.
+If we complained, and the farm got into trouble, they could lose the only income that allowed them to support their families back home.

 Australia’s agriculture sector relies heavily on arrangements like this, with Pacific Islanders, backpackers, and Vietnamese migrants all working long hours for low pay.
 Farmers themselves are squeezed by supermarkets, which push prices down to keep groceries affordable.

-And Australians, like my neighbour, enjoy the benefit from that system every time they buy fruits and vegetables on special.
+And Australians, we enjoy the benefit from that system every time we buy fruits and vegetables on special.

-So why is informal work in Australia understood as an economic reality, while similar work in China is framed as moral corruption?
+So why is informal work in Australia understood as an economic reality, while similar work in China is framed as exploitation?
 The answer must inevitably be racism.

 Moral Judgement Without Understanding